-Introduction
+1. Introduction

 This document sets out the MRCOG Syllabus which also constitutes the Knowledge Requirements for the Core Curriculum.
-It should be read in conjunction with the Core Curriculum Definitive Document, which contains the overall programme of assessment.
-The contents are as follows:
+It should be read in conjunction with the Core Curriculum Definitive Document, which contains the overall programme of assessment, and the Background to the Core Curriculum Knowledge Requirements.